vamsiramakrishnan/gemini-multitool/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 _This is an experiment showcasing the Multimodal Live API, not an official Google product.
-We’ll do our best to support and maintain this experiment but your mileage may vary.
+We'll do our best to support and maintain this experiment but your mileage may vary.
 We encourage open sourcing projects as a way of learning from each other.
 Please respect our and other creators' rights, including copyright and trademark rights when present, when sharing these works and creating derivative work.
 If you want more info on Google's policy, you can find that [here](https://developers.google.com/terms/site-policies)._